 |Gallery | Home | Legislation | Links | Members | Project Index|

-Shipwrecks in Australian waters are protected by two important federal acts:
+Shipwrecks in Australian waters are protected by three important federal acts:

 In addition States have additional legislation covering internal waters.
 In the State of Victoria historic shipwreck protection falls under the Heritage Act 1995 and includes the Heritage (Historic Shipwrecks) (General) Regulations 1996.

 There are two categories of protection under both the Commonwealth Historic Shipwreck Act and the Victorian State Heritage Act.
 The two categories are 'Historic Shipwreck' and 'Protected Zone'.

 The MAAV encourage interested readers to read in detail the relevant Acts:

 The Acts, Commonwealth and Victorian parallel each other to a large degree however there are some regulations in the Heritage Act 1995 (Victoria) that are unique to Victoria.
 The following points 'outline briefly' some of the regulations under the acts which persons involved in Victorian shipwrecks should be aware of.

 The following is taken in part from the Heritage Act 1995 (Victoria) and as such is incomplete.

 The Heritage Council, after considering the recommendation of the Executive Director concerning the cultural heritage significance of a ship or article may determine that the remains of a ship and or article/s are to be included in the Heritage Register as a historic shipwreck.

 All historic shipwrecks, protected zones and historic shipwreck relics in Victorian State and Commonwealth waters are recorded in the Victorian Heritage Register.